bbuie/code_snippets/docs/docs/DEVELOPMENT.md

         - merge in your feature branch to your DEV branch (e.g. `git checkout DEV-999-example-name; git merge 999-example-name`)
         - IMPORTANT: All branches that are based on the develop branch, or have develop merged in, need a DEV prefix in their name!!
     1. In all cases, merge conflicts must result in a conversation with the developer who wrote the conflicting code
+    1. Merge conflicts present the hazard of loosing code or introducing bugs.
+There is also the hazard of leaving code in the codebase that is no longer in use.
+Please take extra care to avoid these hazards.
 1. Review the "diff" of your code
     - Both popular repository websites (Github & Bitbucket) provide the ability to review and comment on your code changes
     - Make sure all changes are needed and wanted